helium/HIP/0085-Hex-Coverage-Limit.md

 |   D   |   -93.60 dBm  |12/05/2022 11:51:01          | Fail  | 16 (16 * 1)               | 0   (16 * 0)       |
 |   E   |   -94.69 dBm  |08/01/2022 05:01:59          | Fail  | 16 (16 * 1)               | 0   (16 * 0)       |

-Table Key:
+**Table Key:**
-Radio: Example radio name
+- **Radio:** Example radio name.
-Signal Strength: The Signal Strength of the res12 hex from the modeled coverage explorer
+- **Signal Strength:** The Signal Strength of the res12 hex from the modeled coverage explorer.
-Heartbeat: The date/time that the Heartbeat Streak started
+- **Heartbeat:** The date/time that the Heartbeat Streak started.
-Rank: The assigned rank based on which radio has the strongest Signal Strength (or Heartbeat Streak if tied for Signal Strength)
+- **Rank:** The assigned rank based on which radio has the strongest Signal Strength (or Heartbeat Streak if tied for Signal Strength).
-Coverage Points Per HIP 74: The amount of modeled coverage points currently awarded under HIP 74 New Coverage Points: The amount of modeled coverage points that would be awarded under this HIP.
+- **Coverage Points Per HIP 74:** The amount of modeled coverage points currently awarded under HIP 74.
+- **New Coverage Points:** The amount of modeled coverage points that would be awarded under this HIP.

 Table Explanation: